Privacy Architecture

 Session content, personal patterns, and growth reflections are never visible to anyone in your organization.
 Not your manager.
 Not HR.
 Not the CEO.

-• No one can access your individual sessions
+• No one in your organization can access your individual sessions

 • Your growth is private by default

-Every piece of personal data is isolated at the row level.
-Privacy is not a setting that someone turns on.
+Your personal data is isolated at the row level: your account can only ever read its own rows.
+Privacy from your organization is not a setting someone turns on.
 It is the architecture itself.

 For Leaders